Italy in May is gorgeous. It’s a beautiful time to visit almost anywhere in Italy. In some places, it’s the best time to visit.

 Tuscany With Kids In May

-In Florence, see David at the Accademia, visit La Specola (Florence’s quirky Natural History museum – temporarily closed), climb a tower, and see what’s on at Palazzo Strozzi – the exhibits are often kid-friendly.
+If you head to Florence with your children, see David at the Accademia, visit La Specola (Florence’s quirky Natural History museum – temporarily closed), climb a tower, and see what’s on at Palazzo Strozzi – the exhibits are often kid-friendly.

 Milan With Kids In May